-Thursdays at 12:15 pm, Saturdays and Sundays at 2 pm
+Wednesdays at 12:30 pm, Saturdays and Sundays at 12:30 pm and 2:30 pm

-Outdoor Sculpture Walk
+Outdoor Sculpture Walk Around Campus

 This tour explores the Stanford campus and its extensive outdoor collection of 20th-century sculpture in the quad and south campus area.

 Outdoor Sculpture Around the Museum

-This tour begins with marble statues, dating from 1891, that flank the main entrance.
-The tour continues with the work of Auguste Rodin, Andy Goldsworthy, and more.
+This tour begins with marble statues, dating from 1891, that flank the Cantor's main entrance and continues with the work of Auguste Rodin, Andy Goldsworthy, and more.

 Rodin Sculpture Garden and Galleries